 Reading rooms (top and bottom).
 There are several to choose from.
 Birgit likes the first floor reading rooms (bottom) as they are quieter and tend to have better temperatures.
 Photos: Stand Hiestand

 Two views of a smaller classroom.
 Photos: Stand Hiestand

 Humanities Studentutvalg (student council) office.
 They share space with several other student organizations.
 The office (top), the office door, which has all the organizations that share the space listed (bottom left) and the student council’s banner (bottom right).
 Photos: Stand Hiestand

 We got to sneak into an auditorium!
 Birgit turning on the lights for me (top), podium (bottom left), auditorium seating (bottom right).
 Photos: Stand Hiestand

 Some of the seating available for lunch.
-A seating area above the SiB cafe for the Humanities faculty.
+A seating area above the Sammen cafe for the Humanities faculty.
 Photo: Stand Hiestand.

 Interested in studying abroad at UiB?
 Read more about what you can study at the Humanities Faculty here.